-Key activities during cruise include checkouts of the spacecraft and its science instruments, tracking of the spacecraft, attitude adjustments for changes in pointing of the solar array and antennas, and planning and execution of three scheduled maneuvers to adjust the spacecraft's trajectory.
-Three additional trajectory correction maneuvers are scheduled during the approach phase, plus a final, contingency maneuver opportunity, if needed.
-The Mars Science Laboratory uses what is called a Type 1 trajectory to Mars, meaning the spacecraft will fly less than halfway around the sun while in transit from one planet to the other.
+Key activities during cruise included checkouts of the spacecraft and its science instruments, tracking of the spacecraft, attitude adjustments for changes in pointing of the solar array and antennas, and planning and execution of maneuvers to adjust its trajectory.
+Opportunities for additional trajectory correction maneuvers, if needed, are scheduled during the approach phase.

-During cruise and approach, the spacecraft is spinstabilized at two rotations per minute.
+During cruise and approach phases, the spacecraft is spin-stabilized at about two rotations per minute.
 The attitude of the spacecraft's axis of rotation relative to Earth and the sun affects telecommunications, power and thermal performance.
 The plane of the solar array on the cruise stage is perpendicular to that axis, and the two antennas used during cruise are pointed in line with that axis, in the direction the array faces.
-The parachute low-gain antenna, used during the first two months of the trip when the angle between the sun and Earth is relatively large, works at a wider range of pointing angles than possible with the medium-gain antenna, which is mounted on the cruise stage.
-As the spacecraft gets farther from Earth, the medium-gain antenna is needed for providing communication capability used for navigation, so the spacecraft's attitude must be maintained with pointing closer to Earth.
-The sun will not be in the same direction as Earth.
-To accommodate keeping the medium-gain antenna pointed within less than 10 degrees away from Earth during the later part of the cruise and approach, the power and thermal subsystems have been designed to cope with an off-sun angle greater than the off-Earth angle.
+The parachute low-gain antenna, used during the first two months of the trip when the angle between the sun and Earth was relatively large, works at a wider range of pointing angles than possible with the medium-gain antenna, which is mounted on the cruise stage.